Recognizing the Triumph of Science in Space and Agriculture

 We also knew that we could do much better.

-Getting here was a triumph of science and technology, in what today we call the Green Revolution.
+Getting here was a triumph of science and technology, in what today we call the La Revolution verte.

 Led by Norman Borlaug of the United States as well as India’s own M.S.
-Swaminathan and C. Subramaniam, the Green Revolution connected farmers to innovators.
-Together, they transformed agriculture with new high-yield varieties of rice and wheat and modern mechanization, irrigation, and storage.
+Swaminathan et C. Subramaniam, the Green Revolution connected farmers to innovators.
+Ensemble, they transformed agriculture with new high-yield varieties of rice and wheat and modern mechanization, irrigation, and storage.
 Better access to fertilizer and outstanding crop-protection products also were essential.

 What we need is a Green Revolution for the 21st century—a Gene Revolution that harnesses the power of biotechnology to grow the best crops in the world.